Stan Wawrinka: Career

 Wawrinka started playing tennis at the age of eight, and played once a week until he was eleven, when he started to practice three times a week.
+At that time, his coach changed his backhand stroke from two-handed to one-handed.
 Wawrinka stopped attending regular schooling at age 15 to focus full-time on tennis.
 However, he continued his schooling by distance education with the French organization CNED, which offered him greater flexibility.

 Wawrinka turned professional in 2002 at the age of 17.
-He was coached from age eight until June 2010 by Dimitri Zavialoff.
+He was coached from age 8 to 25 (ending in June 2010) by Dimitri Zavialoff.

-Wawrinka is a three-time Grand Slam tournament winner, Olympic champion and Davis Cup champion for his country.
-He achieved a top-10 ranking by the ATP for the first time on 12 May 2008, and first reached a career peak of world No. 3 on 27 January 2014, at the same time as he became the Swiss No. 1.
+Wawrinka is a three-time major champion, Olympic champion, and Davis Cup champion.
+He achieved a top-10 ranking by the ATP for the first time in May 2008, and first reached his career peak of world No. 3 on 27 January 2014, at the same time as he became the Swiss No. 1.

-He has reached four Grand Slam singles finals in his career to date, winning three: the 2014 Australian Open, the 2015 French Open and the 2016 US Open; each time he defeated the reigning world No. 1 in the championship match (Rafael Nadal once and Novak Djokovic twice, respectively).
+Wawrinka has reached four Grand Slam singles finals in his career to date, winning three: the 2014 Australian Open, the 2015 French Open and the 2016 US Open; each time he defeated the reigning world No. 1 in the final (Rafael Nadal once and Novak Djokovic twice, respectively).
 In doubles and team tennis for Switzerland, he has won a gold medal in the men's doubles event at the 2008 Summer Olympics, partnering with Roger Federer, and the Davis Cup in 2014.
-He is the second Swiss male player to win a Grand Slam after Federer.
-He played in the longest doubles match in history at the 2013 Davis Cup, in a tie against the Czech Republic, partnering with Marco Chiudinelli.
+He is the second Swiss man to win a major after Federer.
+He played in the longest doubles match in history at the 2013 Davis Cup, in a tie against the Czech Republic, partnering Marco Chiudinelli.